 It is at least a four hour hike to the first villages in Pays Pourri and Marozo – the areas where we work; there is no electricity, running water, or road access.
 Children walk 3–5 hours round trip daily just to carry drinking water home from steams that are also used to wash clothes, bathe, and water animals – the water in these streams is not fit to drink.

 Basic sanitation and hygiene education is low, and it is common in villages throughout the area for several people to die each year from water-borne disease such as cholera – an entirely preventable situation.

 By The Numbers ...
 2010 - 2017:

-- Built 10 rainwater harvesting systems with high capacity in-ground cisterns
+- Built 10 complete rainwater harvesting systems with high capacity in-ground cisterns

 - Rebuilt 2 buildings and repaired 3 roofs destroyed during Hurricane Matthew (2016)

-- Given 32 presentations on clean water, sanitation, and hygiene (WASH)
+- Gave 32 presentations on clean water, sanitation, and hygiene (WASH)